Lurd-codeX/PROJECT_SER/README.md

 - `SER_rain_sensor.h/.cpp` → Rain sensor class
 - `SmartEnvironmentRover.ino` → Main entry (setup + loop)

-## Future Work
+## Probable Future Work
-- Integration of ML models for sensor data prediction
-- Expansion to ESP32 for IoT capabilities
+- Expansion to ESP32 for IoT capabilities this i am not sure of but ill try my best to implement as i have other goals to achieve

 ---

 Developed by: Falade Temiloluwa Jeremiah
 Goal: Build modular embedded projects while learning C++/Arduino